The Ultimate Guide to Countertop Materials for Home Renovations: Pros and Cons

 6.1 Pros:

-• Seamless Appearance: Can be moulded to create a seamless look with integrated sinks.
+• Seamless Appearance: This can be moulded to create a seamless look with integrated sinks.

 • Non-porous: Resistant to stains and bacteria.